Hong Kong democracy activist Joshua Wong arrested | DW | 30.08.2019

 On Friday he was detained once more.

-The protests started earlier this summer when Hong Kong's chief executive, Carrie Lam, with support from Beijing, tried to enact an extradition bill through the Legislative Council.
-It would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.
+Three months of mainly peaceful protests started earlier this summer when Hong Kong's chief executive, Carrie Lam, with support from Beijing, tried to enact an extradition bill that would have allowed individuals from Hong Kong accused of having committed crimes in mainland China to be extradited and tried there.
 After widespread outrage, Lam relented, suspending the act, but many protesters wanted it permanently abolished.

 On Thursday, China brought fresh troops into Hong Kong in what it described as nothing more than a routine move.